The Educators Trust Awards Programme

-The winners are normally celebrated at a glittering annual awards dinner around Eastertime in a splendid City livery hall where they are presented with an inscribed crystal plaque, a certificate, a cheque to the value of their prize or bursary and a souvenir booklet containing citations for every winner.
-Of course, this was not possible in 2020 nor 2021 because of the pandemic.
+The winners are celebrated at a glittering annual awards dinner around Eastertime in a splendid City livery hall where they are presented with an inscribed crystal plaque, a certificate, a cheque to the value of their prize or bursary, and a souvenir booklet containing citations for every winner.
+It is a joyful evening!

-We work closely with relevant educational establishments and educational charities for nominations for our awards.
-We do not accept unsolicited applications for awards or requests for financial support for general projects.
-From Autumn 2021, a new grants fund will be launched to support the professional development of educators to which individual practitioners from anywhere in the country will be able to apply.
+We work closely with mainstream educational establishments and educational charities for nominations for our awards.
+We do not accept requests for financial support for general projects or for educational organisations.